 - Your child has more pain or swelling than he or she did before the cast or splint was put on.

 - Your child's pain or swelling does not go away, even after treatment.

 - You have questions or concerns about your child's condition or care.

-- Support devices , such as a brace, cast, or splint may be needed to limit your child's movement and protect his ankle.
+- Support devices , such as a brace, cast, or splint may be needed to limit your child's movement and protect his or her ankle.
 Do not remove your child's device.
-He may need to use crutches to decrease his pain as he moves around.
-He should not put weight on his injured ankle.
+He or she may need to use crutches to decrease pain as he or she moves around.
+He or she should not put weight on his or her injured ankle.

 - Pain medicine may be given.
-Ask your how to take this medicine safely.
+Ask your child's healthcare provider how to give this medicine safely.